 Day 3 Cairns (1B)

 Head north and meet an Aboriginal Elder and story keeper, who will teach about several ancestral rock art sites and survival techniques of the local Aborigines.
-Travel back to Cairns where the tour ends at 7:30pm.
-Feel free to book any onward travel from 9pm onwards.
+Travel back to Cairns where the tour ends upon arrival; book onward travel from 9pm onwards.

 Find dates, prices, and more trip options.Book Now